kitnil/awesome/README.md

 ## Java

+- [Tusky](https://github.com/tuskyapp/Tusky) - An Android client for the microblogging server Mastodon
+- [checkstyle](https://github.com/checkstyle/checkstyle) - Checkstyle is a development tool to help programmers write Java code that adheres to a coding standard.
+By default it supports the Google Java Style Guide and Sun Code Conventions, but is highly configurable.
+It can be invoked with an ANT task and a command line program.
+- [search-guard](https://github.com/floragunncom/search-guard) - Search Guard is an Open Source Elasticsearch plugin that offers encryption, authentication, and authorisation.
+- [dbeaver](https://github.com/dbeaver/dbeaver) - Free universal database tool and SQL client
+- [DependencyCheck](https://github.com/jeremylong/DependencyCheck) - OWASP dependency-check is a software composition analysis utility that detects publicly disclosed vulnerabilities in application dependencies.
+- [gitlab-oauth-plugin](https://github.com/jenkinsci/gitlab-oauth-plugin) - jenkins authentication plugin using gitlab oauth as source
 - [flink](https://github.com/apache/flink) - Apache Flink
 - [diablo-js](https://github.com/mitallast/diablo-js) - Isometric minimal-code style game at html5 canvas and javascript
 - [OSMonitor](https://github.com/eolwral/OSMonitor) - Android OS Monitor